 If you do decide to move there, don’t expect scintillating conversation.
 Finland’s is a reactive, listening culture, burdened by taboos too many to mention (civil war, second world war and cold war-related, mostly).
 They’re not big on chat.
 Look up the word “reticent” in the dictionary and you won’t find a picture of an awkward Finn standing in a corner looking at his shoelaces, but you should.

 “We would always prefer to be alone,” a Finnish woman once admitted to me.
 She worked for the tourist board.

 (We need not detain ourselves with Iceland.
 Only 320,000 people cling to this breathtaking, yet borderline uninhabitable rock in the North Atlantic.
 Further attention will only encourage them).

-MICHAEL BOOTH is the author of critically acclaimed travelogue The Almost Nearly Perfect People.
+MICHAEL BOOTH is a freelance journalist and the author of critically acclaimed travelogue The Almost Nearly Perfect People.
 He also writes for The Guardian.

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.